 Of course, as with most things in life, various winding paths and personal choices made writing opportunities difficult (and sometimes non-existent) throughout the decades.
 But now, through the proliferation of self-publishing, I’m able to exercise my creative side once again and somewhat more easily.

-I love warm, hot and humid weather.
+I love warm, hot, and humid weather.
 Where I live in Japan is beautiful, but much too cold and dry for me.
 When not teaching English and writing, I enjoy watching movies, listening to ’80s songs and classical music, sports (particularly the NFL), healthy food and exercise, and when possible and funds allow….traveling (especially cruising by ship).

-The singular purpose of this blog is to market and promote my writing, so I encourage you to check out my e-books.
+The singular purpose of this blog is to market and promote my writing, so I encourage you to check out my e-books and paperbacks.
 My latest release “To Sleep in the Ground” is about a vampiric hit man who travels the world plying his deadly trade.
 My nonfiction book “A Day of Horror: The March 11, 2011 Japan Earthquake – A Foreigner’s Perspective” is a personal account of my experiences starting with that fateful day.
 My fiction short story “The DiVacci Curse: An Old-Fashioned Ghost Short Story” involves a couple who has moved into a historic mansion in rural New Hampshire that harbors a horrific secret.
 Just click on the convenient links in this paragraph or access the links on the “My Books” page of this blog.
 My books are available from Amazon in most countries where Amazon operates.

 I appreciate your kind support and consideration.